 The workshop contains ten possible machine groups connected to each others in a given configuration (Figure 1.).
 Each machine group contains a pre-defined number of machines.
 In a given machine group, each machine can process the same execution step which is a well-defined set and sequence of technology steps.

-Each machine may have different production rates (quantities producible per time unit) for different products.
+In our model the machines are not continually available for processing, they have more one non-availability intervals.
+In addition, each machine may have different production rates (quantities producible per time unit) for different products.
 Similarly, each machine may have different setup times (time delay to changeover from one product type to another product type) for different products.